Categories:Baking Hints & Tips Mincemeat Recipes

 Mincemeat should be checked during storage to prevent dryness.
 If it looks dry after it has been stirred, add one to two peeled, cored, and grated apples, or 1/4 cup dry sherry or brandy.

 Unfortunately, most people have never tasted a true old-fashioned mincemeat pie (also called mince pie).
 The flavor of real mince meat pie (not the bottled version purchased at your local store) is sort of like a Middle Eastern mixture of cloves, cinnamon and nutmeg.
-There's a definite meaty taste, which I really liked, with an ever-so-slight sweet flavor.
-Check out Grandma Myers' Mincemeat Recipe and Elsie's Green Tomato Mincemeat Recipe.
+There’s a definite meaty taste, which I really like, with an ever-so-slight sweet flavor.